 Even though a student has one or more guarantee years remaining, that student is not necessarily guaranteed housing for any particular quarter unless the student does the following:

 Students who meet the above conditions are always housed by the end of the first week of the quarter in which they have applied for housing.
-If there is not enough space in undergraduate residences to accommodate all of these students, some undergraduate students may be assigned to vacancies in graduate residences or University-assigned, off-campus complexes.
+If there is not enough space in undergraduate residences to accommodate all guaranteed students, some undergraduate students may be assigned to vacancies in graduate residences or University-assigned, off-campus complexes.

 Students who apply for housing but then withdraw their applications prior to being assigned keep their guarantee year with no impact.